-After many years isolated from the rest of the world, Myanmar retains the aura of a bygone age and it's no different when it comes to some of the accommodation options.
+After many years isolated from the rest of the world, Burma retains the aura of a bygone age and it's no different when it comes to some of the accommodation options.

-From imposing teak mansions built in the colonial style, to stilted chalets above water, we look at the appeal of staying in a character property in Myanmar.
+From imposing teak mansions built in the colonial style, to stilted chalets above water, we look at the appeal of staying in a character property in Burma.

 Start planning your trip to Burma

-If you are travelling off the beaten track, accommodation is restricted to locally run guesthouses and hotels.
+If you're travelling off the beaten track, accommodation is restricted to locally run guesthouses and hotels.

 To go or not to go

-There have always been conflicting views about whether tour operators should offer travel to Myanmar because of the political controversy surrounding the country under its current government.
+There have always been conflicting views about whether tour operators should offer travel to Burma because of the political controversy surrounding the country under its government.

-We actively try to use hotels and services that have no connection with the government, including our local partner in Myanmar, a family-run business employing over 200 staff.
+We actively try to use hotels and services that have no connection with the government, including our local partner in Burma, a family-run business employing over 200 staff.